AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 - **Data Publication**: The data was available for a period when it was published.

-With this split, we can map them to the ways of including data that our rollup can receive the data.
+With this split, we can map the methods of which we can include data for our rollup.
 Below we have included only systems that are live or close to live where we have good ideas around the throughput and latency of the data.
+The latency is based on using Ethereum L1 as the home of the validating light node, and will therefore be the latency from being included in the data layer until statements can be included in the host chain.

 |Method | Publication | Availability | Quantity | Latency | Description |
 | ------- | :----------: | :----------: | :----------: | :-------: | :-------: |